 6. Customize your computer desktop

 This one’s really easy: simply add a picture or graphic that makes you happy and inspired throughout the day.
+If you need help granting permissions to employees or even learning how to customize it, you might want to hire an expert from Chicago IT Support top help you with this and other shores.

 7. Hide the ugly